Hi, I’m Dr. Hadd — I make everyday money simpler.

 Budget-Friendly Recipes

-How I work
+How we work

-- Define the problem in one sentence.
+- Define the problem in one plain sentence.

 - Review quickly and improve in small steps.

-I keep affiliate links minimal and label them clearly.
+We keep affiliate links minimal and label them clearly.
 Content is educational, not financial advice.

 FAQ